fayzandotcom/travelcart-api/README.md

 Web service for TravelCart e-commerce project.
 This project is developed to use as bakcend API for TravelCart project (https://github.com/fayzandotcom/TravelCart)

+## Platform/Framework

+1. PHP 5.5
+2. Slim Framework v2.4.2 (www.slimframework.com)

 ## Installation

 1. Run the SQL script in MySQL database.
-2. Deploy travelcart-api to web server with php 5.5
+2. Deploy travelcart-api to web server (i.e. apache) with php 5.5
 3. Edit "config.php" under cfg folder.
 Provide database name, username and password.

-## Platform/Framework

-1. PHP 5.5
-2. Slim Framework v2.4.2 (www.slimframework.com)
+4. In Apache modules enable the ‘rewrite_module’

 ## Contributing